Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 `verify_claims`                         | Enables or disables verification of the standard claims (for debugging).
 `verify_signature`                      | Enables or disables verification of the signature (for debugging).
 `ignore_signature`                      | Disables signature verification of access token on specified flows.
+`enable_hs_signatures`                  | Enables or disables verification of tokens signed with HMAC (HS256, HS384, or HS512) algorithms.
 `cache_ttl`                             | Default cache expiry time in seconds when one is not specified in a token.
 `cache_ttl_max`                         | Maximum cache expiry time in seconds (overrides the one specified in a token).
 `cache_ttl_min`                         | Minimum cache expiry time in seconds (overrides the one specified in a token).